Cuprate/cuprate/misc/FAST_SYNC_HASHES.md

 ```
 where `$HEIGHT` is the top blockchain height.

-The generated `fast_sync_hashes.bin` file should be in the current directory.
+The generated `fast_sync_hashes.json` file should be in the current directory.

-This should be moved to `binaries/cuprated/src/blockchain/fast_sync/fast_sync_hashes.bin`.
+This should be moved to `binaries/cuprated/src/blockchain/fast_sync/fast_sync_hashes.json`.